An empirical approach to selecting the first growing black hole seeds with JWST/NIRCam: Discussion

-A second focus is on multi-wavelength searches, where \jwst\ colors are combined with X-ray or far-infrared data \citep{natarajanetal2017,Valiante:2018}.
-While X-ray data would be extremely valuable, it seems prudent to consider \jwst\ selections alone as these data are becoming available now.
 Thirdly, a handful of papers consider the power of emission lines in selection, arguing that the extreme equivalent width of H$\alpha$ in the MIRI bands will provide the most unique color signature of accreting BHs in the presence of significant galaxy continuum \citep[e.g.,][]{Inayoshi:2022,Nakajima:2022}.
 We chose not to include a MIRI component in our selection for now, since the detector is not as sensitive, and there are not (yet) available rest-optical emission line templates available to motivate line strengths.